hibernate/hibernate-reactive/README.md

     create user hreact with password 'hreact';
     grant all privileges on database hreact to hreact;

+Then run `./gradlew test` from the `hibernate-reactive` directory.

+#### If you already have MySQL installed

-There are also tests for MySQL, so if you also have MySQL installed, you can run these tests as well.
-Create the test database using the following commands:
+If you have MySQL installed, you can create the test database using the following commands:

     mysql -uroot
     create database hreact;
     create user hreact identified by 'hreact';
     grant all on hreact.* to hreact;

-Finally, run `./gradlew test` from the `hibernate-reactive` directory.
+Then run `./gradlew test -Pdb=mysql` from the `hibernate-reactive` directory.

 #### If you have Podman